Chelsea486MHz/AlmaLinux-BP-028/README.md

 All contributions are welcome!
 Check out the OpenSCAP report and addresses all the issues you want.
 Let's get to 100% compliance **together!**

+## Automated build with Docker

+The image can be built in an AlmaLinux 9.1 Docker container using the provided Dockerfile.

+First pull the `almalinux` Docker image:

+`$ docker pull almalinux`

+Then build the Docker image for the build environment:

+`$ docker build -t almalinux-build-028-9.1-build:latest`

+Now run the build process within the build environment:

+`$ docker run -v $(pwd):/app almalinux-build-028-9.1-build:latest`

+Or simply run the `dockerbuild.sh` script located at the root of the repository to start an automated build process.
+The generated image will be located in the `build` directory, along with its checksum.

 ## Dependencies

 The build process requires `createrepo`, `curl`, `xorriso` and `syslinux` from EPEL: